A few reasons to visit Cologne, Germany while traveling in Europe.

 A fun way to hit all the best breweries in Cologne is to do a guided tour with a local expert.

-This Brew House Tour from Get Your Guide costs only $30 and takes you to 4 of the best brew houses where you get drinks at each places included in the price.
+This Brew House Tour from Get Your Guide costs only $30 and takes you to 4 of the best brewhouses where you get drinks at each place included in the price.
 This tour has over 500 great reviews from other travelers, so it’s a fun way to experience the city and its beer!

 5. The Old Town